 One of the most important variables you have to consider if you’re a beginner is your budget.
 And that’s also one of the reasons why we chose this kit for beginners.
 One of the other reasons this is good for beginners is that it’s straightforward to use.
 You don’t need a fancy gessoed surface, and you don’t need to worry about using primers and topcoats to use this for thick paper, canvas, card stocks, walls, ceramics, and rocks without further preparation.
 You can also use this kit on glass and fabrics with proper drying times.

-The paints are thick and gooey, some may be a bit stringy, but it’s manageable enough for beginners.
-It’s capable of holding the right amounts of detail, and it can handle a bit of texture from your brush.
+The paints are capable of holding the right amount of detail, and it can handle a bit of texture from your brush.
 The handling is smooth but becomes sticky after a few minutes.
 But, when your work is dried up, the paint leaves a durable satin finish.
 It’s not archival quality, but it keeps your work safe from cracks, chipping, and flaking.
-One gripe I have with this kit is how uneven it looks when it dries up, especially on unprepared surfaces.
+One gripe we have with this kit is how uneven it looks when it dries up, especially on unprepared surfaces.

 Pros and Cons